 The Clerk or Chair should respond that they have received the complaint within five working days.
 Where the complaint fails to include the information required or it is considered to be vexatious, the Clerk will consult with the Chair and the Vice-Chair and the complaint may be rejected.
 The complainant will be informed of this decision, which will be considered by the Council at the next available meeting.
 The complainant will then be informed whether the decision was upheld or overturned, in which case the complaint would be considered in line with the rest of this procedure.

 The Clerk or Chair will inform the Complainant when the matter will be considered.
-The Council will normally be represented by its two or three person Complaints Committee drawn from its councillors, although an independent person may also be invited as an advisor.

-The Council seeks to handle complaints within 12 weeks though some flexibility may be required to deal with lengthier and more complex complaints, or due to available resource.
+The Council seeks to handle complaints as soon as possible.
+The Council will usually aim to consider the complaint at the next meeting, but where the complaint arrives too close to the meeting date, this may not always be possible.
 If the handling of the complaint is going to be delayed then the Clerk will keep the complainant informed.

-The complaint may be addressed in writing or the Complainant may be invited to attend a formal meeting in which case they will be advised that they can bring a representative with them.
-Any documents not already supplied by the Complainant must be sent seven clear working days before the meeting, or a given date if it’s being addressed in writing.
+The complaint may be addressed in writing without the need for a meeting or further evidence, or the Complainant may be invited to attend a formal meeting, in which case they will be advised that they can bring a representative with them.
+If further evidence is requested, any documents not already supplied by the Complainant must be received by us by a given date.
+If a formal meeting is called, the documents must be received by us seven clear working days before the meeting..
 The Council should provide the Complainant with copies of any documents which they wish to refer to within the same timescale.
-The Committee should have access to all documents.
+The Council should have access to all documents.
 Documents supplied after that time will not be admissible as part of the evidence.

-The Meeting
+Formal Meetings

-The Complaints Committee will consider if the press and public need to be excluded.
+The Council will consider if the press and public need to be excluded.

-The Complaints Committee’s nominated Chair should introduce everyone and explain the Council’s procedure.
+The Chair should introduce everyone and explain the Council’s procedure.

-The Complainant should outline their grounds for complaint with no interruptions, then afterward the Clerk and Committee can ask their questions regarding the complaint.
+The Complainant should outline their grounds for complaint with no interruptions, then afterward the Clerk and Councillors can ask their questions regarding the complaint.

 The Clerk will then present the Council’s position relating to the complaint.
 The complainant should not interrupt.
-The complainant and committee can then ask questions when the Clerk has finished.
+The complainant and Councillors can then ask questions when the Clerk has finished.

-The Complainant (and any representative) will be asked to leave the room while members of the Committee decide whether the complaint is to be upheld and if any further action needs to be taken.
-Both parties will be asked to return and will be informed of the Committee’s decision.
+The Complainant (and any representative) will be asked to leave the room while members of the Council decide whether the complaint is to be upheld and if any further action needs to be taken.
+Both parties will be asked to return and will be informed of the Council’s decision.
 If a decision can't be made on the day the complainant should be told when a decision is likely to be made.

 Council Decision